Read time 3 min

 A distribution group is the mail-enabled Active Directory group used to send messages to multiple users.
-Though a distribution group has a only single email address, messages are delivered to multiple mailboxes in the group.
+Though a distribution group has only a single email address, messages are delivered to multiple mailboxes in the group.
 Simply, it is a group of email recipients with a common email address.
-The advantage is that one need not enter email addresses of multiple users while sending emails.
+The advantage is that one need not enter the email addresses of multiple users while sending emails.
 And users can be added or removed to the distribution group so that they receive or do not receive the messages sent to the distribution group.

 A shared mailbox allows multiple users to send or receive messages using the same mailbox.
 A shared mailbox has a generic email address like firstname.lastname@example.org, email@example.com, firstname.lastname@example.org, etc. A shared mailbox does not have any username or password.
 Users access a shared mailbox by adding it to their Outlook profiles.
 Simply, it is a mailbox that can be used and managed by multiple users.
 And the Exchange Server administrator can provide Full Access, Send As, Send on Behalf permissions to various users to use shared mailboxes.